02923123221/nodelink.py/README.md

 After you run that, you need to set up the NodeLink server.
 Here's a [guide](https://nodelink.js.org) to help you set the server up.

+## What is Nodelink.py?
+A wrapper for [NodeLink](https://nodelink.js.org/) that helps you streamline music through your bot without clutter.

 ## Information
 Nodelink.py will run on any OS (Operating System), but that does not mean that NodeLink will.